containers/buildah/docs/buildah-run.md

 interactive shell, specify the --tty option.

 ## OPTIONS
+**--add-history**

+Add an entry to the history which will note what command is being invoked.
+Defaults to false.

+Note: You can also override the default value of --add-history by setting the BUILDAH\_HISTORY environment variable. `export BUILDAH_HISTORY=true`

 **--cap-add**=*CAP\_xxx*

 Add the specified capability to the set of capabilities which will be granted